dpkg-buildflags

 These variables can be used by a user or maintainer to

 disable/enable various area features that affect build flags.
+The

-The DEB_BUILD_MAINT_OPTIONS variable overrides any setting in
+DEB_BUILD_MAINT_OPTIONS variable overrides any setting in the

-section for details.
+details.

 DEB_VENDOR